-PLEASE NOTE: This document applies to v0.8 version and not to the latest release v1.0Documentation for other releases can be found by using the version selector in the left bottom of any doc page.
+PLEASE NOTE: This document applies to v0.8 version and not to the latest stable release v1.1Documentation for other releases can be found by using the version selector in the left bottom of any doc page.

 0.8 Patch Upgrades